-- 3. To add a new reagent type: - i.
-Tap Create reagent. - ii.
-Choose the group to which the new reagent belongs. - iii.
-Enter a unique name for the reagent and tap Enter.

-The newly created reagent type is added to the list of dormant reagents.

-iv.
-If you want to make new reagent active, repeat from step 2 above; otherwise tap Cancel.
+- 3 To add a new reagent type: - a Tap Create reagent. - b Choose the group to which the new reagent belongs. - c Enter a unique name for the reagent and tap Enter. - The newly created reagent type is added to the list of dormant reagents. - d If you want to make new reagent active, repeat from step 2 above; otherwise tap Cancel.
 You are returned to the Reagent Types screen.